 Amtrak Viewliner roomette bed sizes

-During the day, the two chairs face each other to provide seating.
+During the day, the two chairs face each other, providing seating.

 At night, the sleeping car attendants convert the chairs into a lower berth or bed (2.3′ by 6.5′), while the second or upper berth gets pulled down from above (2′ by 6.2′).
 To sleep in the top bunk, one must climb into it.